Min Htin Ko Ko Gyi

-Min Htin Ko Ko Gyi is a filmmaker and human rights activist serving a one year prison sentence in Myanmar for a series of Facebook posts.
+Min Htin Ko Ko Gyi is a filmmaker and human rights activist who served a 10 month prison sentence in Myanmar for a series of Facebook posts.

 Prior to his arrest, Ko Ko Gyi studied engineering in Singapore.
 He returned to Myanmar in 2003 and embarked on a film career.
 By 2018, Ko Ko Gyi directed eight feature-length films and two documentaries, the most recent being Thanakha, a 2012 documentary about former prisoner of conscience and current de facto leader of Myanmar, Aung San Suu Kyi.